mcdomx/project0/README.md

   - A navbar is used on each page to allow navigation to any page from any page

 - [X] Includes at least one list (ordered or unordered)
-  - All pages except for the About page include unordered lists
+  - All pages, except for the About page, include unordered lists

 - [X] Includes at least one table
-  - A table is used to display my education on the education.html page.
+  - A table is used to display education on the education.html page.

 - [X] Includes at least one image.
   - Profile image on the About page (index.html)